indigo-dc/oidc-agent/gitbook/oidc-agent/options.md

 scheme `edu.kit.data.oidc-agent:/<path>` - this will directly redirect to oidc-gen, or by copying the url the browser would normally redirect to and pass it to `oidc-gen --codeExchange`.

+### `--pid-file`

+On default the agent outputs commands that - when executed - set certain environment variables.
+The `$OIDCD_PID` variable then contains the agent's process id, which is used by `oidc-agent -k` to stop that agent.
+For `oidc-agent-service` and maybe other tools the mechanism of an environment variable might not be sufficient and a pid file might be preferred.

+Through the `--pid-file` option a file can be passed.
+If given the agent's pid is written to this file and other applications might use it.

 ### `--quiet`

 Silences informational messages.
 Currently only has effect on the generated bash echo when setting agent environments.

+### `--restart-on-update`

+If enabled, the agent automatically restart after a (package) update.
+The agent will observe it's binary using `inotify`.
+When the file is changed (via a move), the agent restarts.

+This option is included by default when the agent is started via `oidc-agent-service`.

+It does not work with a non-daemonized agent and is generally only useful when the agent is started with `oidc-agent-service` or the socket path is persisted in another way.

 ### `--lifetime`